-An indirect means of increasing the income tax staff is to reduce the work load imposed on the present staff.
+The principal correction for this inadequacy of staff must come as a result of a net addition to the work force.
+However, some improvement may be obtained by reducing the work load imposed on the present staff.
 The most important recommendation in this respect is to impose on all taxpayers, both corporate and individual, the obligation to calculate their own tax liabilities.
 To this end, instructional material should be prepared and taxpayer assistance be made available.